 Post-Election Voter Registration Battle Continues in Kansas

 KANSAS CITY, Kan.
-(CN) – A federal court in Kansas recently ruled that an ongoing battle over voter registration should proceed to trial, striking down both the American Civil Liberties Union’s and Kansas Secretary of State Kris Kobach’s motions for summary judgment.
+(CN) – A federal court in Kansas has advanced an ongoing battle over voter registration to trial, striking down motions for summary judgment by both the American Civil Liberties Union and Kansas Secretary of State Kris Kobach.

 The ACLU sued Kobach in February 2016, claiming that Kansas law violates the National Voter Registration Act by requiring proof of citizenship to register.